-Also from myUWE you can access your UWE student email account, which you are expected to check regularly as this is the email address that the University will use to contact you.
+Also from myUWE you can access your UWE student email account, which you are expected to check regularly (at least twice a week) as this is the email address that the University will use to contact you.
 If you do not activate this account, or choose to automatically forward emails to a different email account, then the University will not be responsible if you miss important information such as details about classes, assessments, examinations, fees, registration etc.